sky-uk/kfp-operator/docs-gen/content/versions/v0.7.0/reference/resources/migration/v1beta1.md

 ## RunSchedule
 > In general, we expect users to deploy [RunConfigurations](../../runconfiguration) to configure the lifecycle of their runs, leaving the management of `RunSchedules` to the operator.
 However, if users are deploying `RunSchedules` themselves, they can follow the below steps to migrate the resource version.
-1. Change the `apiVersion` from `pipelines.kubeflow.org/v1alpha5` to `pipelines.kubeflow.org/v1alpha6`.
+1. Change the `apiVersion` from `pipelines.kubeflow.org/v1alpha6` to `pipelines.kubeflow.org/v1beta1`.
-2. Set `spec.provider` to the value of the `pipelines.kubeflow.org/provider` annotation in `metadata.annotations`.
-3. Remove the `pipelines.kubeflow.org/provider` annotation from `metadata.annotations`.
-4. Change `spec.schedule` from being a cron expression string to an object which contains `cronExpression`.
-If required, users can also set the `startTime` and `endTime` fields on the same object to define when the schedule should start or stop.
+2. Ensure that the `spec.provider` field includes the namespace that the Provider resource is deployed in.
 3. Change the `spec.runtimeParameters` field to `spec.parameters` if set.

 ### Example
-The example below shows the required changes for migrating a RunSchedule resource from `v1alpha5` to `v1alpha6`.
+The example below shows the required changes for migrating a RunSchedule resource from `v1alpha6` to `v1beta1`.
 ```diff
 - apiVersion: pipelines.kubeflow.org/v1alpha6
 + apiVersion: pipelines.kubeflow.org/v1beta1